 The use of a patch cord adapter on the far end that corresponds to the category of cable being tested helps to verify the performance of the field installed plug.
 If we were to use a channel adapter, per the standard, we would not include the mated NEXT of the plug and jack in the measurement.

-Next we will choose the TIA Limit Group and swipe up to get to the MPTL limits:
+Next we will choose the TIA Limit Group, choose the desired category of cable, and select the desired MPTL limit: